ArnoHobo/interval_map-think-cell-assignment-test/assignment.md

 // We recommend to implement a test function that tests the functionality of
 // the interval_map, for example using a map of int intervals to char.

 Type requirements are met: You must adhere to the specification of the key and value type given above.
+For example, many solutions we receive use operations other than those that are explicitly stated in the task description.
+We have to reject many solutions because they assume that V is default-constructible, e.g., by using std::map::operator[].

+Type requirements are met: You must adhere to the specification of the key and value type given above.
 Correctness: Your program should produce a working interval_map with the behavior described above.
 In particular, pay attention to the validity of iterators.
 It is illegal to dereference end iterators.
 Consider using a checking STL implementation such as the one shipped with Visual C++ or GCC.
 Canonicity: The representation in m_map must be canonical.